-The Minnesota Pollution Control Agency (MPCA) is proposing amendments to Class 2 and 7 stream3 and lake use designations listed in Minn.
+The Minnesota Pollution Control Agency (MPCA) is proposing amendments to Class 2 stream use designations listed in Minn.
 R. 7050.0470.
-In addition, the MPCA is proposing to update the language in Minn.
-R. 7050.0420 (S-15) based on a need to modernize the process for designating cold and warm/cool water habitats.
 The MPCA routinely reviews use designations to ensure that assigned beneficial uses are protective and attainable as defined by the Clean Water Act (CWA) and Minnesota Rules.
-As a result of routine monitoring and stakeholder requests, the MPCA has identified stream reaches where the currently designated beneficial use does not accurately reflect an attainable or existing beneficial use.
-These use designations were initiated through several pathways including routine biological monitoring, rulemaking by the Minnesota Department of Natural Resources (MDNR), and requests by external parties.
+As a result of routine monitoring, the MPCA has identified stream reaches where the currently designated beneficial use does not accurately reflect an attainable or existing beneficial use.
+These use designations were initiated due to routine biological monitoring or rulemaking by the Minnesota Department of Natural Resources (MDNR).
 The designated use for each water body needs to be correct and appropriate because the designated use affects many water quality protection and restoration efforts (e.g., assessment, stressor identification, National Pollutant Discharge Elimination System [NPDES] permitting, Total Maximum Daily Loads [TMDLs]).
 Amending MPCA's water quality rules to appropriately assign designated uses will lead to better management outcomes for assessing and ensuring the protection of aquatic life and better restoration efforts to reach water quality goals.
 Assigning the correct beneficial uses to Minnesota's waters also serves to accurately document the types and condition of Minnesota's aquatic resources.
 The proposed rule amendments do not include changes to numeric or narrative standards, but instead is an implementation of existing rules.

-This rulemaking "Amendments to Water Quality Standards - Use Classifications 2 and 7" is also referred to in this Statement of Need and Reasonableness (SONAR) as the "use designation rulemaking."
+This rulemaking "Amendments to Water Quality Standards - Use Classifications 2" is also referred to in this Statement of Need and Reasonableness (SONAR) as the "use designation rulemaking."

 Adopting the proposed use designations amendments in Minn.
-R. 7050.0470 and amendments to Minn.
-R. 7050.0420:
+R. 7050.0470:

-- Will result in more accurate and representative aquatic life use designations; - Will document existing uses to provide protection from "backsliding"; - Will provide protections for high quality waters and the aquatic life they support; - Will set appropriate designated uses for waters affected by legal historical impacts, such as channelized streams; - Will modernize how cold water habitats are designated to ensure that existing uses are protected; - Will balance the requirement and need to protect and restore aquatic resources with important socio-economic needs; - Will improve the outcomes of water quality management programs, such as watershed restoration and protection strategies (WRAPS); and - Will result in better protection and restoration outcomes for aquatic life uses and improved water quality in Minnesota streams.
+- Will result in more accurate and representative aquatic life use designations; - Will document existing uses to provide protection from "backsliding"; - Will provide protections for high quality waters and the aquatic life they support; - Will set appropriate designated uses for waters affected by legal historical impacts, such as channelized streams; - Will balance the requirement and need to protect and restore aquatic resources with important socio-economic needs; - Will improve the outcomes of water quality management programs, such as watershed restoration and protection strategies (WRAPS); and - Will result in better protection and restoration outcomes for aquatic life uses and improved water quality in Minnesota streams.